 Fates of the Crew

 Henwood and Regain survived the crash and was was rescued from Tokyo Bay by the Japanese.
 He was transported to Yokosuka and later to Ofuna Camp at Yokohama.
 When the war officially ended, he was liberated and returned to the United States.

 Recovery of Remains

-On September 12, Japanese fisherman discovered four bodies washed ashore, along the tip of Tateyama peninsula.
+By September 12, 1945 Japanese fisherman discovered four bodies had washed ashore, along Nojima Cape (Cape Nojima, Nojima zaki) on the southern tip of the Bōsō Peninsula.
 Two were identified: Eliason and Bodley.
-The other two were noted as unknowns at the time, but were later tentatively identified as Chandler and Carter.
-The bodies were placed into wooden caskets by the Japanese and offerings made.
-Later, they were they were buried by the US Army at Tateyama and later moved US Armed Forces Cemetery #1 Yokohama at Yokohama.
+The other two were noted as unknowns (X Files) but were later tentatively identified as Chandler and Carter.
+The bodies recovered were placed into wooden caskets by the Japanese and offerings made.
+Later, they were they were recovered by American Graves Registration Service (AGRS) from Tateyama and transported US Armed Forces Cemetery No. 1 at Yokohama.